Progress Report

 2. Outcome so far

 The project embraced the concept of focusing technological development around societal visions rather than basing the ELSI on technological advancements.
 This shift in perspective was recognized as a critical governance issue for managing the weather commons.
-Based on existing knowledge of resource management in the “commons,” the study identified several key areas for investigation.
 These included the organization of local residents and stakeholders into a “commons,” promoting symbiotic relationships with weather patterns and disasters, developing non-normative ethics based on local community practices, and encouraging citizen participation in technological development.
 Additionally, the term "weather control" was scrutinized.
-The team explored linguistic choices informed by traditional views of nature and social acceptability within the context of the weather commons, ultimately proposing the term "calming heavy rainfall" for theoretical discussions.
+The team explored linguistic choices informed by traditional views of nature and social acceptability within the context of the weather commons, ultimately proposing the term "calming heavy rainfall" for theoretical discussions (Fig. 4).

 3. Future plans